 Of course, a rubberized handle will offer a stable grip whenever you need to strike.
 Also, check to see if the knife has an integrated fire starter.
 They come with all sorts of gadgets integrated now, like a compass.
 Good as a backup but the knife itself is the single most important piece of survival gear you will carry, so don’t go low-end here, your life may depend on it.

 A Military-Grade Watch

 Aren’t military watches for the armed forces?
-Sure, but that doesn’t mean you can wear them too.
-These are rugged, stand up to hard wearing, making them a perfect choice for the rigors of the wild.
-Some models, such as the top picks on NanaDC are solar powered, enabling you to use them without running out of juice.
+Sure, but that doesn’t mean you can’t wear them too.
+These are rugged, and stand up to hard-wearing, making them a perfect choice for the rigors of the wild.
+Some models, of the best military watches, are solar-powered, enabling you to use them without running out of juice.

 Not everyone has the time to cook in the wilderness.
 Okay, you can put up a fire and roast some meat, but at times, this may be a luxury your can afford, like having an injured companion you have to get to medical care, or not wanting to print your location due to threats to your safety.
 It is, therefore, essential that you carry some rations to replenish your body whenever you need a quick bite.

 You can go for something like shortbread cookies or an energy bar.
 The only thing that you need to pay attention to here is the calorie content.
 Stick to rations that offer not less than 400 calories with a generous dose of minerals and vitamins.

 A Signal Mirror

 A real one.
 Don’t depend on your shiny cell phone case, your bright smile after repeated “whitening” treatments to your teeth – self-done or done by a professional, or the luster of any of the equipment you have been dragging through the mud for a few days.
 A signaling mirror can generate a ray of light up to a distance of ten miles.
 It produces a beam of light that can draw the curiosity of distant aircraft, vehicles, watercraft, or search party members – if you want to be found.